Bistard/myOwnBlog/README.md

 - ✔ click the image-slideshow-navbar will show the placeName instead of the picture.
 - ✔ box-shadow for the image-slideshow-navbar.
 - Shrink the size of the image-slideshow-navbar by 50px by 50px (might not)?
-- Like button next to the about-me section.
+- Like button next to every picture seires.

 # bugs
 - Auto fit the mobile phone users.